 Submission Requirements And Instructions

 2. Complete the online entry form.
-All entries must be submitted via online entry from no later than 7/19/2013 with all entry materials shipped to be received no later than 7/26/2013
+All entries must be submitted via online entry form no later than 7/11/2014 with all entry materials shipped to be received no later than 7/18/2014.

-7. Shipping: Please package all copies of letters, screen shots, electronic communications, support materials and samples in one must be shipment.
+7. Shipping: Please package all copies of letters, screenshots, electronic communications, support materials and samples in one shipment.
+Entrants are responsible for all shipment, postage, customs clearance and insuring valuable entries against loss, or damage.

 PPAI Pyramid Award